scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Future Work
 ===========
 Sacred has been useful for a many researchers already, but there are still many possible improvements on our roadmap.
-For one we'd like to support more complex experimental setups, like having separate training and evaluation scripts as is common with large Tensorflow models.
+This includes support for more complex experimental setups, like having separate training and evaluation scripts as is common with large Tensorflow models.
-Similarly interesting would be to offer support and a clear workflow for continuation of aborted runs
+Similarly it would be interesting to offer support and a clear workflow for continuation of aborted runs

-While Sacred helps with capturing relevant information about experiments, it doesn't offer much support for organizing and analysing the results.
+While Sacred helps capturing relevant information about experiments, it does not offer much support for organizing and analysing results.
-To tackle this issue we plan to provide a unified interface for querying the records created by different observers.
+To tackle this we plan to provide a unified interface for querying the records created by different observers.
 This semi-standardized format will enable the creation of general analysis tools, and extend the applicability of existing tools like Sacredboard.

 Another important direction is to simplify the process of actually reproducing Sacred experiments.